Gezahiegn/Gezahiegn/README.md

 - 👋 Hi, I’m Gezahiegn Tessema
 - 👀 I’m interested in IT and computing
+- I’m interested in GIS and and remotesensing with matchine learning and deep learning
-- 🌱 I’m currently learning ALX SE
+- 🌱 I’m currently computer science instructor at Dilla university ,Ethiopia
-- 💞️ I’m looking to collaborate on  IT and Computing projects
+- 💞️ I’m looking to collaborate on  IT and Computing projects and GIS and remote sensing
 - 📫 How to reach me professional

 <!---